Using Infrared and High-Speed Ground-Penetrating Radar for Uniformity Measurements on New HMA Layers

 An e-book version of this report is available for purchase at

-Renewal Project R06C is one of seven follow-on projects to SHRP Renewal Project R06 that produced SHRP 2 Report S2-R06-RW: A Plan for Developing High-Speed, Nondestructive Testing Procedures for Both Design Evaluation and Construction Inspection
+Renewal Project R06C is one of seven follow-on projects to SHRP 2 Renewal Project R06.
+The SHRP 2 Report S2-R06-RW: A Plan for Developing High-Speed, Nondestructive Testing Procedures for Both Design Evaluation and Construction Inspection

-Renewal Project R06C has also released the results of pilot project
+Renewal Project R06C has also released the results of a pilot project

 using infrared (IR) and ground-penetrating radar (GPR) technology and includes suggestions related to the use of IR and GPR technology to improve pavement durability.